 Uruguay is set to become one of the leading countries in e-invoicing.
-The update in December 2013, of DGI Resolution nº 798/2012 led about a thousand large Uruguayan companies to sign up for this new system.
+The update in December 2013, of DGI Resolution nº 798/2012 led about a thousand large Uruguayan companies to sign up to this new system.
 The regulation, previously of a voluntary nature, required certain taxpayers to switch over to using the Electronic Tax Invoice (CFE) before September 1.

-As reported by El País, these figures are likely to increase soon, as the General Tax Directorate (DGI) intends to make electronic billing mandatory for another 1000 companies as of September 2015.
+As reported by newspaper El País, these figures are likely to increase soon, as the General Tax Directorate (DGI) intends to make electronic billing mandatory for another 1000 companies in September 2015.
 In addition, DGI Director Joaquin Serra reveals that the authorities are considering drawing up a schedule for incorporation of the different company profiles.
 This was already done in other neighbouring countries such as Argentina or Chile.

 How to issue electronic invoicing in Uruguay?

 To issue CFE optionally, taxpayers must apply for authorization from the DGI through the e-Invoicing Portal (e-Factura).
 Once approved, they can start to issue electronic invoices by engaging the services of an electronic billing provider, who facilitates the generation, transmission and submission of invoices to the administration and is ultimately responsible for safekeeping of the documents in accordance with the legal requirements.